API Best Practices

 Error Handling for Remote Execute API Modules

-API modules using remote execute can enable HTTP status code outputs.
+API modules using remote execute can enable HTTP status code HTTP (Hypertext Transfer Protocol) is an application-layer protocol used to transmit hypermedia documents like HTML. outputs.
 These status codes provide improved error handling for developers when testing or monitoring their API calls.

-Every Plug-in component requires error triggers to handle configuration issues.
-These triggers alert you when a specific Plug-in breaks.
+Every Plug-In component requires error triggers to handle configuration issues.
+These triggers alert you when a specific Plug-In component breaks.
 The trigger sends you an error code associated with all API errors.
 The resulting status code helps you fix the specific problem instead of having to blindly troubleshoot API calls.

 Error Handling and Troubleshooting

-You can find more information about error handling in the Expert Integration Troubleshooting and Introduction to Error Handling courses through Unqork Academy.
+You can find more information about error handling on our Introduction to Error Handling and How-To Guides: Error Handling landing pages.